-(WASHINGTON, DC) – The Partnership for the 21st Century Conservation Service Corps (21CSC) today announced the 2018 recipients of the 21CSC Champion of the Year Award and 21CSC Champion of the Year – National Distinction Award.
-Honorees will be recognized during the annual Partnership for the 21CSC meeting, taking place February 12, 2018 in Washington, DC.
-This meeting is part of The Corps Network National Conference.
+(WASHINGTON, DC) – The Partnership for the 21st Century Conservation Service Corps (21CSC) today announced the 2020 recipients of the 21CSC National Distinction Award and Champion of the Year Award.
+Honorees will be recognized during the annual Partnership for the 21CSC meeting, taking place February 10, 2020 in Washington, DC.
+This meeting is part of The Corps Network’s 35th annual National Conference.

-The 21CSC is a bold national effort to put thousands of America’s young adults and veterans to work protecting, restoring and enhancing our communities and natural spaces.
-At the heart of the 21CSC are over 220 nonprofit and government-operated “Corps.”
-Corps are organizations that – through partnerships with resource management agencies, conservation organizations, and the Corporation for National and Community Service – annually engage roughly 25,000 young people and veterans in maintenance, improvement and disaster response projects in communities and on public lands and waters.
+The 21CSC is a national effort to put thousands of America’s young adults and veterans to work protecting, restoring and enhancing our communities and natural spaces.
+At the heart of the 21CSC are over 240 nonprofit and government-operated “Corps.”
+Corps are organizations that partner with resource management agencies, conservation organizations, and the Corporation for National and Community Service to annually engage roughly 25,000 young people and veterans in maintenance and improvement projects on public lands and waters.

-The existence of the 21CSC depends on partnerships between Corps and project partners that are committed to engaging young adults in the preservation of America’s natural, historic and community treasures.
-The 21CSC Champion of the Year Award recognizes individuals from these partner organizations – including nonprofits and government agencies – who have gone above and beyond to engage Corps and support the training of the next generation of conservation professionals, community leaders, and outdoor recreationists.
+The existence of the 21CSC depends on partnerships between Corps and project partners that are committed to engaging young adults in the preservation of America’s natural and cultural resources.
+The 21CSC Champion of the Year Award recognizes individuals from partner organizations – including nonprofits and government agencies – who have gone above and beyond to engage Corps and support the development of the next generation of resource management professionals, community leaders, and outdoor recreationists.
 Champions are selected through a nomination process.

-Led by The Corps Network and Conservation Legacy, the Partnership for the 21CSC is an advisory group of key federal, state, local and nonprofit leaders that supports the development and implementation of the 21CSC to reach its goal of being a preeminent strategy for addressing America’s most pressing conservation and disaster response needs.
+Led by The Corps Network and Conservation Legacy, the Partnership for the 21CSC is an advisory group of federal agency representatives and nonprofit leaders that support the development and implementation of the 21CSC to reach its goal of being a preeminent strategy for addressing America’s most pressing conservation needs.

 About the 21st Century Conservation Service Corps (21CSC)